FlyingFathead/PDF-translator-OpenAI-API/README.md

 # PDF-translator-OpenAI-API
 Python-based PDF/plaintext translator that utilizes the OpenAI API

-- NOTE: this is a highly experimental and WIP pipeline for dumping PDF's into plaintext and getting them translated through the OpenAI API
+- **NOTE: this is a highly experimental and WIP pipeline for dumping PDF's into plaintext and getting them translated through the OpenAI API**
-- At its current development stage, I do NOT recommend running it without first studying the code.
+- **I do NOT recommend running it without first studying the code since it's very much just a preliminary draft**

 # Prerequisites
 - `pdfmine.py` requires `pdfminer.six` -- install with: `pip install -U pdfminer.six`